 The UCC considers statements of faith to be “testimonies, not tests”.
 That is, belief in each and every item in the statement of faith is not a prerequisite for membership in the Church.
 This distinguishes a statement of faith from a creed (such as the Nicene Creed).

 There are three versions of the Statement of Faith of the United Church of Christ.
-The Statement of Faith below is in the form of a doxology (speaking to God, rather than about God), and was authorized by Executive Council in 1981.
+The Statement of Faith below is in the form of a doxology (speaking to God, rather than about God), and was authorized by the UCC Executive Council in 1981.

 Statement of Faith